-Fashion Marketing I Grades 10-12 | 1 or 2 credits
+Fashion Marketing I

+Grades 10-12 1 or 2 credits

-Fashion Marketing is a specialized course for students with a career interest in apparel and accessories marketing and merchandising.
-Students learn skills unique to employment in the apparel and accessories field in such areas as personal selling, sales promotion, purchasing, physical distribution, market planning and product/service technology.
+Fashion Marketing is a specialized course

+for students with a career interest in

+apparel and accessories marketing and

+merchandising.
+Students learn skills

+unique to employment in the apparel and

+accessories field in such areas as personal

+selling, sales promotion, purchasing,

+physical distribution, market planning

+and product/service technology.
+Students

+take the Workplace Readiness Skills for

+the Commonwealth Exam.

-Advanced Fashion Marketing II Grades 11-12 | 1 or 2 credits
+Advanced Fashion Marketing II

+Grades 11-12 1 or 2 credits Prerequisite: Fashion Marketing I

-Prerequisite: Fashion Marketing I Students develop advanced skills unique to fashion marketing and advanced general marketing skills applied to the apparel and accessories industry.
-Students will study professional selling, sales promotion and buying, and merchandising and market research.
-Product service technology and supervision are emphasized.
+Students develop advanced skills unique to fashion marketing and advanced general marketing skills applied to the apparel and accessories industry.
+Professional selling, sales promotion, buying, merchandising, marketing research, product/service technology and supervision are emphasized.
 Students prepare for advancement in marketing careers and post-secondary education.
+Students take the Workplace Readiness Skills for the Commonwealth Exam.